-Your restaurant is awesome.
-Your customers know it, too.
-But don’t you wish that more customers knew it?
+Your restaurant seems to be ticking off all the boxes.
+The food is top-notch, the staff is incredible, and the location is perfect.
+Your customers know it, but don’t you wish that more diners knew it?

 Limited-Time Offers and Menu Specials

-A limited-time offer gives you a chance to experiment with your menu without having to commit for a time longer than you’re comfortable with.
-Specials are an opportunity to have some fun with new dishes, showcase seasonal offerings, or to make a difference in your community.
+A limited-time offer gives you a chance to experiment with your menu without having to commit.
+And specials are an opportunity for your kitchen staff to play with new dishes and showcase seasonal offerings.

 According to a Technomic study, 43% of consumers report that it’s “important or extremely important” to them that restaurants frequently offer new or seasonal items on their menus.
 The study also reported that 26% of the respondents would pay slightly more for those limited-time, specialty offerings.